rust-lang/edition-guide/src/rust-2024/static-mut-references.md

 ### Safe references

 In some cases it may be safe to create a reference of a `static mut`.
 The whole point of the [`static_mut_refs`] lint is that this is very hard to do correctly!
 However, that's not to say it is *impossible*.
-If you have a situation where you can guarantee that the aliasing requirements are upheld, such as guaranteeing the static is narrowly scoped (only used in a small module or function), has some internal or external synchronization, accounts for interrupt handlers and reentrancy, etc., then taking a reference may be fine.
+If you have a situation where you can guarantee that the aliasing requirements are upheld, such as guaranteeing the static is narrowly scoped (only used in a small module or function), has some internal or external synchronization, accounts for interrupt handlers and reentrancy, panic safety, drop handlers, etc., then taking a reference may be fine.

 There are two approaches you can take for this.
 You can either allow the [`static_mut_refs`] lint (preferably as narrowly as you can), or convert raw pointers to a reference, as with `&mut *&raw mut MY_STATIC`.